-Allego incurred a net loss of &6315 million and &6304 million for the years ended December 31, 2022 and December 31, 2021, respectively, and as of December 31, 2022, Allego had total equity of approximately &628 million.
+Allego incurred a net loss of $\notin 110.3$ million and $\notin 305.3$ million for the years ended December 31, 2023 and December 31, 2022, respectively, and as of December 31, 2023, Allego had total equity of approximately $\notin 79.3$ million.
 Allego believes it will continue to incur net losses for the near term.
 Even if it achieves profitability, there can be no assurance that it will be able maintain profitability in the future.
 Allego's potential profitability is particularly dependent upon the continued adoption of electric vehicles ("EVs") by consumers in Europe, which may occur at a slower pace than anticipated or may not occur at all.
 This continued adoption may depend upon continued support from regulatory programs and in each case, the use of Allego chargers and Allego services may be at much lower levels than Allego currently anticipates.

-Allego has experienced rapid growth and expects to invest substantially in growth for the foreseeable future.
+Allego has experienced growth and expects to invest substantially in growth for the foreseeable future.
 If it fails to manage growth effectively, its business, operating results and financial condition could be adversely affected.

-Allego has experienced rapid growth in recent periods that has placed and continues to place a significant strain on employee retention, management, operations, financial infrastructure and corporate culture and has required several strategic adjustments.
-Allego's revenue has increased from €86.3 million in 2021 to €133.9 million in 2022.
+Allego has experienced growth in recent periods that has placed and continues to place a significant strain on employee retention, management, operations, financial infrastructure and corporate culture and has required several strategic adjustments.
+Allego's revenue has increased from $\in 133.9$ million in 2022 to $\in 145.5$ million in 2023.
 In addition, in the event of further growth, Allego's information technology systems and Allego's internal control over financial reporting and procedures may not be adequate to support its operations and may increase the risk of data security incidents that may interrupt business operations and permit bad actors to obtain unauthorized access to business information or misappropriate company funds.
 Allego may also face risks to the extent such bad actors infiltrate the information technology infrastructure of its contractors.
-Allego may also face the risk that EVCloudTM, its core platform, is not able to support Allego's growth due to increased traffic on Allego charging points, which would interrupt business operations.
-Allego could then also face contractual penalties with its customers if this results in a failure to meet its contractual obligations.
+Allego may also face the risk that EVCloudTM, its core platform, is not able to support Allego's growth due to increased traffic on Allego challego challego could then also face contractual penalties with its customers if this results in a failure to meet tits contractual obligations.